 In order to determine which Associates may present a bribery risk for the Group, Pinewood will require an upfront risk assessment to be carried out on all potential Associates.
 On completing the ‘Pinewood Studios Group New Supplier Request Form’ (available on Spotlight) Employees are required to confirm whether they are aware of any allegation, prosecution or conviction for bribery involving the Associate of any of its employees, including being debarred from tendering for any private or public contract.
 The employee must further warrant that they have no suspicion that the Associate is engaged in bribery or corruption and that their appointment or engagement will not give rise to any bribery, corruption or reputational risks.
 Any concerns or queries relating to bribery or risks in engaging the Associate must be raised prior to their engagement.
 If you are unsure whether someone is an "Associate" for these purposes please consult Group Legal.
 You may be required to carry out, or assist with, further due diligence enquiries in relation to any Associate where the answers given on the New Supplier Request Form are unsatisfactory in any way, or raise any particular concerns that the relevant individual, firm or company presents a heightened bribery risk; this may include completion of an official Due Diligence Checklist (“Checklist”) in the form at Appendix 2.

 The Group requires that Associates are made aware of this policy.
 Associates may also be required to commit contractually to observe this policy if they do not have an adequate policy of their own.
 Appropriate anti-corruption language for inclusion in the contractual terms can be obtained from Group Legal.
 If the Associate is found to be in breach, the relevant Group company may terminate the contract.
+The Group may also write to Associates periodically to remind them of this policy, their contractual obligations and other compliance requirements.
+The Group’s most recent form of Associate letter is set out at Appendix 3.

 Employees must keep compliance by Associates under review and report any suspected breaches of contractual obligations or unlawful conduct as set out below.